h2oai/sparkling-water/DEVEL.md

 <a name="DataSource"></a>
 ### Supported Data Sources
 Currently, Sparkling Water can use the following data source types:
- - standard RDD API to load data and transform them into DataFrame
+ - standard RDD API to load data and transform them into H2OFrame
- - H2O API to load data directly into DataFrame from:
+ - H2O API to load data directly into H2OFrame from:
    - local file(s)
    - HDFS file(s)
    - S3 file(s)